Contact

 Languages

-Chinese (Cantonese) (can speak and understand spoken), Chinese (Mandarin) (can read, write, speak, understand spoken and peer review) and English (can read, write, speak, understand spoken and peer review).
+Chinese (Cantonese) (can speak, understand spoken), Chinese (Mandarin) (can read, write, speak, understand spoken, peer review) and English (can read, write, speak, understand spoken, peer review)

 Publications